-Item 1: Select 'Hypertension active observation' as the type of consent.
+Item 1: Select 'Alternative asthma intervention' as the type of consent.

-Item 2: A version number and/or version date must be entered to identify the version of the informed consent document used.
+Item 2: A version number and/or version date must be entered to identify the version of the inform consent document used.

 Item 2.a: Enter the version number available on the footer of the consent document.
-If no version number is available select the N/A check box.
+If no version number is available, select the N/A check box.
 If the N/A check box is selected, any value entered in the version number field will be cleared.